Buffalo Bills' Damar Hamlin leaves game against Cincinnati Bengals in ambulance after tackle

 A date for resuming the game has not been announced.

-Hamlin is in his second year in the NFL.
-He played college football at the University of Pittsburgh.
+Hamlin is in his second year in the NFL after being drafted in 2021 in the sixth round out of the University of Pittsburgh.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.